olegkonan/olegkonan.github.io/README.md

+# olegkonan.github.io/translit
-# olegkonan.github.io/translit: an app for transliteration from russian to english
+An app for transliteration from russian to english